tanguanhong89/yojee_assignment/readme.md

 # 1. Introduction
-This project features 2 different component; Data exploration done in a very short python script, and path search optimization with Golang
+This project features 2 different component; Data exploration done in a python script, and path search optimization with Golang.

 Data exploration is done with Python because it is very easy to manipulate small datasets, as well as for visualization.